Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Theoretical framework and figure of merits

 \subsubsection{Tomographic framework}

 Having detailed the driven-dissipative quantum vdPo we plan to investigate in our work, let us now highlight the figure of merit for quantifying synchronization in tomographic pictures.
 This picture offers a practical and robust alternative to probe synchronization particularly for experimental implementations.
-Here we characterize the quantum synchronization in the vdPo through its quantum tomogram.
-The rotated quadrature operators form a quorum of observables sufficient to reconstruct any single-mode quantum state.
+Here we characterize the QS in the vdPo through its quantum tomogram.
+The rotated quadrature operators form a quorum of observables sufficient to reconstruct any single mode quantum state.
 The single mode rotated quadrature operator is given by

 where \(\theta\in[0,2\pi]\) is the rotation angle in phase space that determines which field quadrature is being measured and $[ a, \mathbb{X}_{\theta}]=e^{i\theta}/\sqrt{2}$.
 The quantum tomogram is the probability distribution of measurement outcomes for \(\mathbb{X}_{\theta}\).
 For quantum state described by the density matrix \(\rho\) the tomogram is defined as \cite{Lvovsky2009,Bellini2012}